 What is the strongest currency in the world?

 The strongest currency can be measured in different ways.
-During times of crisis, many of us turn to the US dollar.
+During times of turmoil, many turn to the US dollar

 The strongest currency in the world is difficult to quantify.
 It can mean:

 - Which currency is best at holding its own against the mighty US dollar?

 - Which currency can withstand financial turmoil most effectively?

 In a time of major upheaval in the global economy, many investors will be looking for safe places to store their capital.
 Here, we’re going to give you a list of the strongest currencies in the world across the three categories identified above.

 Generally speaking, the US dollar is regarded as the strongest currency in the world on multiple fronts.
 It’s also the most powerful currency.